 James Richardson

-Distinguished Executive in Residence; Lieutenant General (ret)
+Distinguished Executive in Residence, Carnegie Mellon University; Lieutenant General (Ret)

-Before joining Carnegie Mellon, Jim was an accomplished senior executive whose service in the U.S. Army has afforded him four decades of applied leadership experience.
-Throughout his career, Jim was consistently at the cutting edge of historical shifts occurring in the Army landscape, where he established personal and professional relationships throughout the U.S. government, Industry, and leaders of academia.
+Before joining Carnegie Mellon, Richardson was an accomplished senior executive whose service in the US Army has afforded him four decades of applied leadership experience.
+Throughout his career,Richardson was consistently at the cutting edge of historical shifts occurring in the Army landscape, where he established personal and professional relationships throughout the US government, Industry, and leaders of academia.

-Prior to working in the private sector, Jim served as the Deputy Commanding General and Acting Commanding General of Army Futures Command, a 4-star organization he designed.
-Jim oversaw eight cross-functional teams responsible for the Army’s 31 signature modernization efforts, the Army’s Artificial Intelligence Integration Center at Carnegie Mellon University, and the Army Application Lab in Austin, Texas, which revolutionized the way the Army interacts with nontraditional small businesses in the innovation marketplace.
+Prior to working in the private sector, Richardson served as the Deputy Commanding General and Acting Commanding General of Army Futures Command, a 4-star organization he designed.
+He oversaw eight cross-functional teams responsible for the Army’s 31 signature modernization efforts, the Army’s Artificial Intelligence Integration Center at Carnegie Mellon University, and the Army Application Lab in Austin, Texas, which revolutionized the way the Army interacts with nontraditional small businesses in the innovation marketplace.
 Through the implementation of Project Convergence—a technology experimentation and demonstration that highlights emerging technology—he drove experimentation that provided compelling data to inform future resourcing decisions.

 He additionally oversaw all science & technology for the United States Army, directing a 25% increase in emerging technologies transitioned into tangible capabilities.